JonathanCristovao/JonathanCristovao/README.md

-### Hi there 👋
+### Hi there 👋,  my name is Jonathan.

 - 🕵️‍♂️ I'm currently working with search in technologie & innovation
-- 🌱 I’m currently learning Deep learning and Flutter
+- 🌱 I'm currently learning new technologies with use of IA in computer systems and, data science.

 <div align="center">
   <a href="https://github.com/JonathanCristovao">